Born: 6th March 1885, Ipswich.

-Hugh was 22 years old, he departed from the Port of Liverpool on the 21st February 1907, his passage was paid for by his parents.
-He sailed 2nd Class on board S.S.
-‘Dominion’ his final destination was Rapid City, Manitoba, Canada.
+Hugh was 22 years old, when he departed from the Port of Liverpool on the 21st February 1907, his passage was paid for by his parents.
+He sailed 2nd Class aboard S.S.
+‘Dominion,’ his final destination was Rapid City, Manitoba, Canada.
 Hugh was 5ft 4 ins in height, light complexion, light hair and grey eyes.
-He arrived at the Port of Portland, Maine, U.S.A. on the 5th March 1907.
+He arrived at the Port of Portland, Maine, U.S.A., on the 5th March 1907.
 The final destination of the S.S.
 ‘Dominion’ was Halifax, Nova Scotia, Canada.

 Probate to Henry Charles Rance, a retired Civil Servant.

-Hugh is also remembered on St.Matthews Church Memorial, Ipswich.
+Hugh is also remembered on the war memorial at St.Matthew’s Church Memorial, Ipswich.